2 Kings 21:16

 that he filled Jerusalem from end to end

-This hyperbolic expression emphasizes the vastness and pervasiveness of the violence and injustice perpetrated under Manasseh's rule.
-Jerusalem, the holy city, was meant to be a place of peace and worship, yet it became a site of bloodshed and defilement.
-The phrase suggests that no part of the city was untouched by Manasseh's atrocities, indicating a complete moral and spiritual decay.
+This hyperbolic expression emphasizes the extent of Manasseh's atrocities.
+Jerusalem, the holy city, was meant to be a place of worship and justice, yet under Manasseh, it became a place of widespread violence and corruption.
+The phrase suggests that the entire city was affected by his actions, leaving no part untouched by his reign of terror.
+This widespread bloodshed would have contributed to the moral and spiritual decline of the nation, setting the stage for future judgment.

-so that they did evil in the eyes of the LORD
+doing evil in the sight of the LORD

 Persons / Places / Events